ivanvs/pidginmq-website/docs/jobs/delay.md

 # Delayed Job

-Delayed jobs are jobs that are not processed immediately.
-Instead, they are processed after a specified amount of time has passed, at which point they are handled like regular jobs.
+Delayed jobs are not processed immediately but are handled after a specified amount of time has passed.
+Once processed, they are executed like regular jobs.

-To delay a job in PidginMQ, you can use the `scheduleAt` property, which is of type Date.
+In PidginMQ, to delay a job, you can utilize the `scheduleAt` property, which is of type `Date`.
 This property allows you to specify the exact time when the job should be executed.

-Please note that PidginMQ cannot guarantee that a job will be executed at the exact scheduled time, as this depends on various factors, such as the worker's current load and availability.
+It's important to note that PidginMQ cannot guarantee that a job will be executed at the exact scheduled time, as this depends on various factors such as the worker's current load and availability.

 ## Example